Photo courtesy of High Windy Band.

 Thomas Jefferson called the victory of American patriots over British Major Patrick Ferguson's army at King's Mountain in October, 1780, the battle that "turned the tide of success" in the Revolutionary War.

+Visitors can retrace the route via a partially completed non-motorized pathway, or a parallel Commemorative Motor Route.
 Interpretive signs are installed at the sites listed below.
-A trail map outlining both pedestrian and motor routes can be obtained from the Museum of North Carolina Minerals and the W. Scott Kerr Reservoir.
+A trail map outlining both pedestrian and motor routes can be obtained at most of the sites or at this link.

 For more information, contact: